ReeganMitchell/ReeganMitchell/README.md

 ## About Me:

-- Recent Graduate at Newcastle University with a 2:1 Master of Computer Science, specialising in Games development.
+- Graduate at Newcastle University with a 2:1 Master of Computer Science, specialising in Games development.
 - Simracer, currently driving for Zansho Esports Group.

 <!---